deepstreamIO/ds-demo-spaceshooter/README.md

 });
 ```

 You might notice that we've fallen back to `function` and ES5 syntax.
-ES6 support isn't as established on phones as it is on desktop.
+ES6 support isn't as established on phones as it is on desktosp.
 If you prefer to stick with ES6, you can always use a transpiler like [Babel](https://babeljs.io/).

 ### Creating a record
 Time to dive into the mechanics behind our game: [records](https://deepstream.io/tutorials/core/datasync-records/).